US new-home sales climbed 4.5% in March

 WASHINGTON – Sales of new U.S. homes increased 4.5% in March, the third straight monthly gain as the housing market appears to be cautiously recovering from a mortgage rate spike last year that caused homebuying to slump.

-The Commerce Department says that new homes sold at a seasonally adjusted annual rate of 692,000 in March, up from 662,000 in February.
-For the first three months of 2019, new-home sales are 1.7% higher than the same period a year ago.
+The Commerce Department said Tuesday that new homes sold at a seasonally adjusted annual rate of 692,000 in March, up from 662,000 in February.
+For the first three months of 2019, new-home sales were 1.7% higher than the same period a year ago.

-March's sales pace was the strongest since November 2017, a sign that the market is building some momentum.
-New-home sales began to rebound after the average 30-year mortgage rate fell from its recent peak of 5% in November 2018.
+March's sales pace was the strongest since November 2017, a sign that the market for newer properties is building some momentum.
+New-home sales began to rebound after the average 30-year mortgage rate fell from its recent peak of nearly 5% in November 2018.

+Yet the housing market has been uneven in recent months, a sign that years of price gains have hurt affordability and that lower mortgage rates can only remove a degree of the pressure from higher costs.
+Sales of existing homes — which make up the bulk of purchases — plunged 4.9% in March, the National Association of Realtors said Monday.

 The median sales price of a new home in February tumbled 9.7% to $302,700.